 The brightly coloured, little half-timbered houses belonged to the members of the powerful fishing corporation.

-The Quai de la Poissonnerie leads to Rue de Turenne, site of the old “Krutenau” (the fruit and vegetable market).
+The narrow street leads to Rue de Turenne, site of the old “Krutenau” (the fruit and vegetable market).

 The little Krutenau district, beginning in Rue de Turenne, features a strong village atmosphere, and was once inhabited by the market gardeners corporation.

-Continue the tour by walking along Rue de la Herse, turn right at Passage de la Petite-Venise.
+At the end of rue de la Herse, turn right at Passage de la Petite-Venise.
 You’ll walk along the boardwalk at the edge of the Lauch.
 In summer, otters can often be seen here!

 Today, the small gondolier boats pay homage to this long-forgotten activity, giving Colmar a Venetian feel.
 You can board boat tours of the Little Venice district from underneath the Saint-Pierre Bridge.
 The boat tour is a wonderful opportunity to discover the string of beautifully restored houses dating from 1350 to 1609.
 We recommend the cruise by Sweet Narcisse.

 The stunning view of the district from the Saint-Pierre Bridge, to the far south of Little Venice, is one of the most photographed views of Colmar.
 Busloads of tourists stop here to allow visitors to admire the view of the river reflecting the old half-timbered houses.